 5. Goal Digger Podcast with Jenna Kutcher

 Jenna Kutcher’s Goal Digger Podcast is targeted toward younger female entrepreneurs.
 A lot of her podcast covers business, but that’s not all she talks about!
 Jenna is open, honest, and vulnerable.
-In her early podcast episodes (she’s currently at 270 episodes) she talks about her struggles with miscarriage and how she became the person who openly talked about that painful experience.
+In her early podcast episodes she talks about her struggles with miscarriage and how she became the person who openly talked about that painful experience.

 Even though her podcast isn’t 100% in the personal growth space, Jenna has nuggets of wisdom in every episode.

 I’ll admit that Jenna’s not for everyone.
-She has a Facebook group (Goal Digger Podcast Insiders) that reacted poorly when Jenna hosted her first male guest on the podcast, who happened to be Tony Robbins.
+She has a Facebook group (Goal Digger Podcast Insiders) that reacted poorly when Jenna hosted her first male guest on the podcast: Tony Robbins.
 A lot of drama ensued, but that doesn’t take away from the value the podcast provides.